garden-io/garden/docs/misc/faq.md

 We aim to change to this behavior and make it more user-friendly with our next major release.

-### When should I use the module level `include`/`exclude` fields?
-How are they different from the project level  `module.include/module.exclude` fields?
+### When should I use the module-level `include`/`exclude` fields?
+How are they different from the project-level  `module.include/module.exclude` fields?
 What about ignore files?

-Read all about it in [this section](https://docs.garden.io/guides/configuration-files#including-excluding-files-and-directories) of our docs.
+Read all about it in [this section](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) of our docs.

 ### How do I share a single service (like a database) across multiple namespaces?